lutherkanabu/sage-academic-system/README.md

 # SAGE

-Sage Academic System is an AI-powered academic grading platform that automates assessment workflows for educational institutions.
+Sage is an AI-powered academic grading platform that automates assessment workflows for educational institutions.
 Built with Java, Spring Boot, and Vaadin, it provides a seamless experience for instructors to grade assignments and detect potential plagiarism.

 ## Key Features
 - `AI-Powered Grading:` Utilizes Google's Vertex AI to evaluate and score academic submissions